 It’s a good idea to keep an infant first aid kit in your home in an easy to access location.
-Your first aid kit should include the following items:
+For your baby’s safety, your first aid kit should include the following items:

 - baby thermometer